So I was thinking… how fast can I introduce the improper use of the ellipsis?

 Yikes.
 Not good.
 So while all your snobby typesetting friends argue about how best to present an ellipse, you now have a practical reason to use the proper ellipse character … in digital documents.

 It usually looks the best anyway.
 Dot-dot-dot worked on a typewriter because the period had enough space on either side.
-Today’s word-processors have skinny little periods that nuzzle far too close together:
+Today’s word-processors have skinny little periods that nuzzle much too close together:

-Many word-processors now will make the substitution automatically.
-You type dot-dot-dot, you get a real ellipse.
+Many word-processors make the substitution automatically.
+You type dot-dot-dot, there’s a little whammy, and you get a real ellipse.
 To make the example above, I had to go through three different software programs to find one that wouldn’t auto-correct my example.
 Sheesh.

 A space after your ellipse allows that long word combination to break cleanly if it needs to.